gauravshankarcan/prom-snow/README.md

 ### Let's prepare the server.js file

-Open up the file app/server.js  this file contains an express-based app that receives data as we webhook from prometheus .
+Open up the file app/server.js  this file contains an express-based app that receives data as a webhook from prometheus.

-> note: At a later point of this document we will show how to configure prometheus webhooks on openshift
+> Note: At a later point of this article we will show how to configure prometheus webhooks on openshift

 The request we receive from Prometheus is a post request hence we use the simple function, which captures the body of the post and sends it to be parsed by the requestParse function

+To view a sample request body format sent by prometheus, refer to the [webhook configurations](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config)

 ```javascript
 app.post('/',jsonParser, async (req, res) => {